kyma-project/examples/metrics-otlp/README.md

      --set config.exporters.otlp.headers.Authorization="Bearer {myToken}"
    ```

-   _Alternative_

-   It's recommended that you provide tokens using a Secret.
-To achieve that, you can mount the relevant attributes of your secret via the `extraEnvs` parameter and use placeholders for referencing the actual env values.
-An example is provided at the [secret-values.yaml](./secret-values.yaml) file which can be adjusted to your specific secret and then used like that:
+   > **TIP:** It's recommended that you provide tokens using a Secret.
+To achieve that, you can mount the relevant attributes of your secret via the `extraEnvs` parameter and use placeholders for referencing the actual environment values.
+Take a look at the provided sample [secret-values.yaml](./secret-values.yaml) file, adjust it to your Secret, and run:
    ```bash
    helm upgrade metrics-gateway open-telemetry/opentelemetry-collector --version 0.47.0 --install --namespace $KYMA_NS \
      -f https://raw.githubusercontent.com/kyma-project/examples/main/metrics-otlp/metrics-gateway-values.yaml \